singhv1shal/Krishi-Chaupal/README.md

 # Krishi-Chaupal
 ![home](img/home.jpeg)

-This project is developed for SIH which involves tech bucket of Web development using django, Machine Learning, Natural Language Processing, RestAPI calls etc.

 * **Krishi Chaupal** is an AI powered web portal that provides personalised crop advisory based on weather patterns using **embedded Machine Learning Model** .

 * Enables farmers for better financial planning by data aggregation and visualisation of loans through **tableau** .